Vibe coding in 2026: build real apps without writing code

 What programming knowledge do I need to use vibe coding effectively?

-You don’t need to write code, but understanding basic web application concepts helps significantly.
+You do not need to write code, but understanding basic web application concepts helps significantly.
 Knowing the difference between frontend and backend, understanding what databases do, and grasping how APIs work will improve your specifications and help you troubleshoot issues.
 Many successful vibe coding creators have zero traditional programming experience but invest time learning product development fundamentals.

 Is vibe coding reliable enough for revenue-generating businesses?